King Ludwig II of Bavaria spent years dreaming about Neuschwanstein Castle, with its ornate decor and views to die for.

-Stripped of his power, he also began to dream of a place where he could be king all the time and rule a kingdom of his own forever.
+But it was a rulership in name only.
+Stripped of all real power, Ludwig dreamed of a place where he could still be king, a world apart for him to rule.
 In 1866, he decided that place would be Neuschwanstein Castle.

-There were to be splendid, ornate rooms, filled with the finest things he could find, a hall made specifically for music, and a massive courtyard to breathe in the mountain air.
+There were to be magical, ornate rooms, filled with the finest things he could find, a hall made specifically for music, and a massive courtyard to breathe in the mountain air.

 “This castle will be in every way more beautiful and habitable than Hohenschwangau,” he said.